-- If there is a child who may need an injection in an emergency situation for a severe allergic reaction, the school nurse shall train at least two (2) individuals at a school in the correct procedures to administer the injection. - Students may possess and self administer certain emergency medications with a health care clinician's authorization.
+- If there is a child who may need an injection in an emergency situation for a severe allergic reaction, the school nurse shall train at least two (2) individuals at a school in the correct procedures to administer the injection.
+It is the responsibility of the parent/guardian, to notify the school nurse of this need. - Students may possess and self administer certain emergency medications with a health care clinician's authorization.
 A student must demonstrate to the school nurse the skill level necessary to use the medication and devices, such as inhalers or epinephrine auto-injector, needed to administer the medication.